moliver28/research-handbook/content/handbook/engineering/core-development.md

 1. Integrate features more seamlessly across the platform
 2. Develop cross-functional capabilities that highlight the benefits of our unified approach
 3. Ensure a consistent user experience throughout the product
+4. Align and reuse foundational implementations across the whole platform

 Additionally, it's crucial to improve collaboration at the team level especially to support this part of our mission.

 We should:

 1. Increase awareness of ongoing projects and initiatives across teams
-2. Share knowledge about new technologies and innovations
+2. Share knowledge about new technologies and innovations and how they are applied today
 3. Promote understanding of functionalities in different product areas
 4. Foster greater collaboration between teams throughout the entire engineering organization

-### Efficiency

-GitLab's Development group ships thousands of product merge requests per month.
-Continuing to scale our development process to an ever larger number of contributors requires efficiency, collaboration, and iteration.
-We will focus on training our new hires on iteration and process improvements, saving team members time.
-We will also review the best metrics to focus on and are considering moving back to an overall MR Rate measure (from an authorship one).
-Doing so will help us measure the efficiency of our responsiveness to our peers for the company and the community.
+### Product with a customer focus

+We will continue our strong partnership with Product to make GitLab the best, most complete DevSecOps platform on the planet.
+This coordination and prioritization requires a lot of work and effort to provide the right data and make the right decisions.
+We will focus on a variety of factors, but top of mind will be our parent department's direction to be [customer focused](/handbook/engineering/#expand-customer-focus-through-depth-breadth-and-stability).

 ### AI Everywhere: Empowering Teams with Artificial Intelligence

+The use of AI is not to replace current features or replace areas but enhance all areas respectively in an impactful way.
 We are committed to enabling all teams across our product ecosystem to leverage AI features effectively and confidently.
 Given the unprecedented pace of AI evolution, it's crucial that every team understands its potential applications for their respective domains (where each team has also the largest amount of knowledge) and current capabilities.

 Three AI platform streams will be available this year: